 Best Tall: Mid-Century Two-Tone Wine Cabinet by Baxton Studio

 Overall, this cabinet measures nearly 69 inches high and is 28 inches wide with a depth of 17 inches.
-Assembly is required with this piece, and it will likely be shipped to you in multiple boxes (it’s worth the work, though, and the price can’t be beat).
+Assembly is required with this piece, and it will likely be shipped to you in multiple boxes (it’s worth the work, though, and the price can’t be beaten).

 Best Splurge: Restoration Hardware Vintage French Factory Bar Cart